-The Chief Medical Officer has requested that individuals suspected of having CJD should be referred to the National CJD Research & Surveillance Unit (NCJDRSU) in Edinburgh and the National Prion Clinic (NPC) in London who are able to contribute to the diagnosis with specialist tests.
+Clinicians are asked to let two organisations know of individuals suspected of having CJD: the National CJD Diagnostic Advisory Service (NCJDDAS, based in Edinburgh), and the National Prion Clinic (NPC, based in London).
+These organisations are able to provide information, advice and help to clinicians, and to contribute to the diagnosis with specialist tests.

-If testing supports a diagnosis of CJD, or an individual is at risk of developing CJD, clinicians from the NCJDRSU and NPC are available to provide specialist advice, support and ongoing assessments alongside research with patient and family consent.
-The NCJDRSU and NPC will be in contact with local care teams.
-There are dedicated nursing services based in the NPC and in Edinburgh thatcan support patients, families, and local teams with specialist advice regarding symptom management, assessments (virtual "No one could change the destination, and losing my dad a bit more every day was so horrific, but there were people who really made a positive difference to our journey.
+If testing supports a diagnosis of CJD, or an individual is at risk of developing CJD, clinicians from the NCJDDAS and NPC are available to provide specialist advice, support and ongoing assessments alongside research with patient and family consent.
+There are dedicated nursing services based in the NPC and in Edinburgh that can support patients, families, and local teams with specialist advice regarding "No one could change the destination, and losing my dad a bit more every day was so horrific, but there were people who really made a positive difference to our journey.